 allows those in the know to discard

-adding nothing to the board, and leaving to play.
+adding nothing to the board, and leaving

 TIPS